democracyforwardaotearoanewzealand/introduction/README.md

 Like a gameshow, but not at all a game.

+DF has a budget of $0.74c.
+Scott is alive only because of the community.
+MSD and ACC and such may be still plotting his death via democidal preferences.

 **How does it work?**

 The fundamental concept is that we are each one person.
 I am only one person.
 I get one say.
 We all have opinions.
 Sometimes we disagree and argue.
 But that's how it works.
 Opinions are a very good thing.
 Caring for Aotearoa New Zealand comes from a very good place.
 It means we want to have a say.
 And we all deserve one.